4 Surprising Signs You Might Actually Be Dehydrated

 So how long does it actually take to start experiencing some of the sneaky (and scary) symptoms of dehydration?
 According to Cooke, it could be as little as a day.
 “Withhold water for just one day and symptoms will start becoming apparent; fail to get enough water for three days and all systems crash [and] come to a screeching halt.
 A good general rule is to drink half your body weight in ounces and to check the color of your urine — it should be mostly clear with a tinge of yellow rather than dark orange."

-4 Surprising Signs You Might Be Dehydrated
+4 Surprising Signs You Might Be Suffering From Dehydration

 Having trouble focusing at work or feeling extra frustrated?
 Dehydration could be the culprit.
 “More recently, it has been shown that mild dehydration (corresponding to only one to two percent of body weight loss in adults) can lead to a significant impairment in cognitive functions like alertness, concentration, and short-term memory," Cooke points out.

 Though it might seem counterintuitive, not getting enough water can be the cause of weight gain.
 Cooke explains, “Water is a critical element to help maintain the detox pathways in the body, especially the kidneys and bowel.
 Hydration aids in regular bowel movements, which in turn helps remove toxins.
 The accumulation of toxins will promote inflammation and therefore weight gain.
 Hydration equals detoxification."

 “In order to produce the seven liters of digestive juices on a daily basis, we need to take in enough water," Cooke shares.
 “Without this, our digestive system is limited, [and] protein and fats do not get broken down effectively.
 In our digestive tract, this will translate into bloating as larger undigested food particles are then metabolized by certain gut bacteria rather than absorbed into our circulation for nutrition."

 “The stomach produces a thick layer of mucus to protect its lining from the harsh acidic gastric fluid needed for digestion," Cooke explains.
 “Chronic dehydration prevents normal mucus production and increases the risk for stomach ulcers."
 Yikes!

 6 Dehydration-Fighting Foods to Add to Your Diet This Summer